nguy/artview/docs/source/script_tutorial.rst

 Graphical Tools
 ---------------

-    In the last section we made a script with two displays sharing Vradar and Vtilt but not sharing Vfield, we will let to you to explore the other possible sharing configurations.
-But there is also the possibility that you don't know the kind of sharing that you want and you don't want to keep changing your script every time.
-For that there is a tool that allow the user to change the sharing behavior of Components, that is connect/disconnect variables
+    In the previous section we made a script with two displays sharing Vradar and Vtilt but not sharing Vfield, we will leave this as an exercise to explore other potential sharing configurations.

+    There is the possibility that you don't know the kind of sharing that you want.
+    AND you don't want to keep changing your script every time.
+There is a tool that allows the user to modify the sharing behavior of Components, that is to connect/disconnect variables between components (e.g. Displays).
-    between components.
-This is the
-    :py:class:`~artview.components.ComponentsControl` and to get it running
-    just add the following line to your script
+    This is :py:class:`~artview.components.ComponentsControl`.
+To get it running just add the following line to your script:

     .. code-block:: python

         control = artview.components.ComponentsControl()

-    The Problem here is that now we got 4 independent windows floating around our Desktop, to avoid that :py:class:`~artview.components.Menu` has the method :py:func:`~artview.components.Menu.addLayoutWidget`, this allow
+    Now we got 4 independent windows floating around our Desktop.
+    To avoid this :py:class:`~artview.components.Menu` has the
+    method :py:func:`~artview.components.Menu.addLayoutWidget`,
+    which offers the ability to put additional Components inside the Menu window.

-    putting other Components inside Menu, for instance like this:
+    For instance like this:

     .. code-block:: python